kusumi/fileobj/README.md

         $ sudo python ./setup.py clean --all
         $ sudo python ./setup.py install --force --record ./install.out

 + Run *./script/install.sh* to install a manpage.
-The location defaults to /usr/share/man/man1, but can be specified by an argument.
+The location defaults to /usr/local/share/man/man1, but can be specified by an argument.

         $ sudo bash ./script/install.sh
-        /usr/share/man/man1/fileobj.1.gz: gzip compressed data, max compression, from Unix
+        /usr/local/share/man/man1/fileobj.1.gz: gzip compressed data, from Unix, max compression

 + See *[Notes](doc/README.notes.md)* for compilation error due to a missing header file *Python.h*, and other platform specific information.